rpmuller/ePubs/WP1.md

 they are not effected through any sense-organ.
 The things to be said about these are different.
 Let us begin with likeness and unlikeness.

-That two shades of colour, both of which I am seeing, are similar or dissimilar as the case may be, is something which I, for my part, should accept, not indeed as a "percept," but as a "judgment of perception."
+That two shades of color, both of which I am seeing, are similar or dissimilar as the case may be, is something which I, for my part, should accept, not indeed as a "percept," but as a "judgment of perception."
 A percept, I should say, is not knowledge, but merely